Justinkxc/Cancer-and-Lymphoma-Singapore/README.md

 # Cancer and Lymphoma Singapore

-My work involves the study of diffuse large B cell lymphoma.
+The analysis of this data will be put toward my study of diffuse large B cell lymphoma.
 I.e. a lymphoid neoplasm.

 # Lymphoid Neoplasms is consistently ranked 4th in males over the course of 3 studies